arpage/k3s-cluster-deploy/README.md

 + Installing the `k3sup` remote installation program:

-    - First, run `sudo ./k3sup-install.sh` to install k3sup locally
+    - First, run `sudo ./k3sup-install.sh` to install k3sup locally (make sure to use sudo, or else `k3sup` may not be properly copied to /usr/local/bin)

 + Pre-install Notes for preparing Raspberry Pi nodes, using Raspian: